ashutosh-b-b/SeeFood/SeeFoodServer/README.md

     - `idx_to_label.json` : Access the idx to label by doing `train_dataset.cat_id_to_label`
     - `model_config.json`: The model configuration that will eventually be passed to `configure_model` from SeeFoodModel.
 4. Run `uvicorn app.main:app --reload`
-5. You can use `ngrok` for testing.
+5. To test the endpoint run `python test_endpoint.py <your image path>`
+6. See `localhost:8080/docs` for API information.